fastify/ajv-compiler/README.md

 Moreover, the [`ajv-formats`](https://www.npmjs.com/package/ajv-formats) module is included by default.
 If you need to customize it, check the _usage_ section below.

-To customize the `ajv`'s options, see how in the [Fastify official docs](https://fastify.dev/docs/latest/Reference/Server/#ajv).
+To customize the `ajv` options, see how in the [Fastify documentation](https://fastify.dev/docs/latest/Reference/Server/#ajv).

 ## Usage

 This module is already used as default by Fastify.
-If you need to provide to your server instance a different version, refer to [the official doc](https://fastify.dev/docs/latest/Reference/Server/#schemacontroller).
+If you need to provide your server instance with a different version, refer to [the Fastify docs](https://fastify.dev/docs/latest/Reference/Server/#schemacontroller).

 ### Customize the `ajv-formats` plugin